 - The analog audio is sent to the central speaker (often the subwoofer) of the powered computer speaker set — “powered speakers” feature a multi-channel amp that feeds multiple passive speakers.

-- The signal is amplified, split by the internal passive crossover, and the appropriate frequencies are reproduced by the appropriate speaker drivers.
+- The signal is amplified and split by the internal passive crossover, and the appropriate frequencies are reproduced by the appropriate speaker drivers.

 This one's pretty simple but worth mentioning here.